Student Handbook

 In keeping with the educational goals of this school, students are expected to dress and groom themselves with a sense of responsibility.
 The dress code eliminates obvious or perceived disruptive distractions and safety concerns.
 Each student will show a high degree of respect for the standards of decency, cleanliness and style appropriate to support an educational environment.

-- Hats, caps other head coverings, and sun glasses will not be worn in any way or form in the school building.
+1) Hats, caps, other head coverings, and sunglasses will not be worn in any way or form in the school building.
 (May be allowed on special dress up days).

-- Shirts must cover undergarments as well as midriff, chest, cleavage, back or buttock.
-Clothing should meet this standard not only standing, but also when sitting, stretching, bending, and/or stooping.
-See through closing is not acceptable.
+Shirts must cover undergarments as well as midriff, chest, cleavage, back or buttock.
+Clothing should meet this standard not only standing, but also when sitting, stretching, bending and/or stooping.
+See-through clothing is not acceptable.

-- Special dress days may be designated by the principal to include not limited to the following examples: field days, picture days, school spirit days, etc.
+9) Special dress days may be designated by the principal to include, but not limited to, the following examples: field days, picture days, school spirit days, etc.

 If a student feels that he/she cannot comply with the standardized dress code because of religious or ethnic beliefs or physical characteristics, the parent/guardian must provide a written explanation to the principal for possible relief from certain aspects of this dress code.